madhatterbinary/weather_task/README.md

 7- Open your browser and type: http://localhost:8080/ 8- Open your developer tool inspector in case of any error.
 9- It should show the five days weather forecast for Havana on a table.
+10- You might have a different version of node.js.
+Please, type in terminal, node -v to check the version you have.
+11- My version of node.js is v5.12.0.